glasskube/operator/README.md

 #### Running the Operator

 The operator is started locally and connects to your current `kubectl` context.
+As Glasskube might get installed in different namespaces, we need to fetch the current namespace form the Kubernetes API.
+For local development we can manually overwrite this with by setting the environment variable `NAMESPACE=glasskube-system`.

 ```shell
 ./gradlew run